Classic Albums: History

-The television series is unrelated to a radio show devised by radio producer John Pidgeon as a vehicle for Roger Scott, following the disc jockey's move from Capital Radio to BBC Radio 1 in 1988.
 The first hour-long series, produced independently by Pidgeon and Scott, opened with Dire Straits' Brothers in Arms in May 1989, followed by The Rolling Stones' Beggars Banquet, Genesis' Invisible Touch, Pink Floyd's The Dark Side of the Moon, The Who's Who's Next, Fleetwood Mac's Rumours, the Beach Boys' Pet Sounds, The Police's Synchronicity, Eagles' Hotel California and U2's The Joshua Tree.
 Scott died of cancer five months later, and the second series aired posthumously.
 Further programmes were presented by Richard Skinner.

 The first episode of Classic Albums was actually a documentary called "The Making of Sgt.
 Pepper".
 This documentary focused on The Beatles' landmark album and was produced in much the same way as the Classic Albums series.
 Isis Productions and Nick de Grunwald helped co-produce this documentary and it helped lay the template for the Classic Albums series.
 It aired in 1992 both on the Disney Channel in the United States and ITV's The South Bank Show in the UK.

 Episodes

+Most episodes focus on one particular album in a band's catalog.
+The three exceptions have been the Grateful Dead, Rush, and Frank Zappa, each of whom had a pair of albums featured in a single episode.

+The Who and The Doors were each featured in three episodes, and Frank Zappa in two – first as a solo artist, and later as a member of The Mothers of Invention.

 The albums that have been covered are:

 Dutch episodes

 In the Netherlands, special episodes were produced exploring landmark Dutch albums.
 There were two series produced for two different channels.

 The first ran in 1997 on the channel NCRV, in between episodes from the BBC series.
-These were never released on dvd.
+These were never released on DVD.